-Syllabus for Pure Mathematics Preliminary Exam
+Syllabus for Pure Mathematics Qualifying Exam

 Matrices and systems of linear equations.
 Vector spaces over general fields, subspaces, linear independence, basis, dimension.
 Determinants.
 Linear transformations, associated matrices, change of basis, dimension formula.
 Dual vectorspaces.
 Eigenvalues, eigenspaces, diagonalization, Jordan canonical form.
 Inner product spaces, bilinear, quadratic and hermitian forms.
 Adjoint, self-adjoint, orthogonal and unitary operators.
 Diagonalization in Euclidean and unitary spaces.
 The spectral theorem.